kasrairan13/kasrairan13/README.md

 ![GitHub Snake Animation](https://github.com/kasrairan13/kasrairan13/blob/output/github-contribution-grid-snake.svg?palette=github-dark)

 ## 💡 About Me
-👋 Hello.<br>🔮 My name is Amirali Sharifian, and I am also known as Kasra.<br><br>I enjoy spending time with Python,<br>and I can challenge others with my knowledge.<br>I help in any way I can.
+👋 Hello.<br>🔮 My name is Kasra, and I am also known as Kasra_iran.<br><br>I enjoy spending time with Python,<br>and I can challenge others with my knowledge.<br>I help in any way I can.

 ## 🔗 Social links